 Dr. Maryam Kia-Keating is an Associate Professor of Clinical Psychology in the University of California, Santa Barbara (UCSB) Department of Counseling, Clinical, and School Psychology and a Licensed Clinical Psychologist.
-She is a Visiting Researcher in the Department of Psychological Science in the School of Social Ecology at the University of California, Irvine (UCI).
+She was a Visiting Researcher in the Department of Psychological Science in the School of Social Ecology at the University of California, Irvine (UCI) during the 2018-19 academic year.

 She is a proud alumni from: Punahou School, Dartmouth College (A.B.), Harvard University (Ed.M. in Risk and Prevention), and Boston University (Ph.D. in Clinical Psychology).
 Dr. Kia-Keating completed her predoctoral clinical internship at the University of California, San Diego/VA Healthcare Systems.
 As a postdoctoral scholar at the University of California, San Diego she was the Clinical Director of a school-based secondary prevention program.
 Dr. Kia-Keating has received specialized training in child traumatic stress in her work with two National Child Traumatic Stress Network (NCTSN) research and intervention centers: the Childhood Violent Trauma Center at the Yale Child Study Center, and the Center for Refugee Trauma at the Children’s Hospital/Harvard Medical Center Boston.
 Dr. Kia-Keating served on the American Psychological Association (APA) Task Force on the Psychosocial Effects of War on Children and Families who are Refugees from Armed Conflict Residing in the United States.
 She participated in the 2018 meeting on Migrants and Refugees in the 21st Century at the Ettore Majorana Foundation and Centre for Scientific Culture in Erice, Sicily, which developed the Statement on “Mass Migrations: A Planetary Emergency.“